Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Improved Teuton smithy name generation.
+- Added a Brising-specific version of the Dwarven Smithy (+50% Time Efficiency).
+- Brising Smithies now have their own graphics (if the player has the Brising Faction Flair DLC).

 * Civilizations
 - Added many new component words for Germanic settlement, province and smithy name generation.